Couples Therapy: Signs You and Your Partner Should Go

 “The sad fact is that most couples wait seven years too long to seek couples therapy,” says Bina Bird, a marriage and family therapist in Haslet, Texas.
 We asked a variety of relationship therapists to offer some signs you might need to attend a therapy session, ranging from making plans without considering your partner to favoring the kids over your spouse.
 Keep them in mind, and act accordingly.
+And remember: There’s nothing wrong with having a third party give your marriage a tune-up.

 If Either of You Has Mentioned Divorce